AdobeDocs/audience-manager-learn.en/help/setup-and-admin/data-governance-and-privacy/iab-tcf-support.md

 level: Experienced
 exl-id: 04b4e786-0457-4dcc-bcf9-a79eda67bb2e
 ---
-# IAB TCF 2.0 Support in Audience Manager {#iab-tcf-support-in-audience-manager}
+# IAB TCF 2.0 support in Audience Manager {#iab-tcf-support-in-audience-manager}

 Adobe provides you with the means to manage and communicate your users' privacy choices through the Opt-in functionality and through the Audience Manager Plug-in to IAB Transparency and Consent Framework 2.0 (TCF 2.0) support.
 This article works together with the documentation to help you understand the Audience Manager Plug-in to IAB TCF and how it works together with Adobe’s Opt-in object and your Consent Management Provider (CMP).
 To learn more about the IAB, please see their Web site at [https://www.iabeurope.eu/](https://www.iabeurope.eu/).

-## First Step: Understand ECID’s Opt-In {#first-step-understand-ecid-s-opt-in}
+## First step: Understand the Experience Cloud ID opt-in {#first-step-understand-ecid-s-opt-in}

 To understand how to work with the IAB TCF, you must first understand [!DNL Opt-in] functionality, which is part of the Experience Cloud ID Service (ECID) library.
-If you are not familiar with how Opt-in works, please see [this helpful article](https://experienceleague.adobe.com/docs/core-services-learn/tutorials/id-service/use-opt-in-to-control-experience-cloud-activities-based-on-user-consent.html) first.
+If you are not familiar with how opt-in works, please see [this helpful article](https://experienceleague.adobe.com/docs/core-services-learn/tutorials/id-service/use-opt-in-to-control-experience-cloud-activities-based-on-user-consent.html) first.
 You should also review the Opt-in [documentation](https://experienceleague.adobe.com/docs/id-service/using/implementation/opt-in-service/optin-overview.html).
 Once you have gone through those resources, return to this page and continue.

-## The Audience Manager Plug-In for IAB TCF {#the-audience-manager-plug-in-for-iab-tcf}
+## The Audience Manager plug-in for IAB TCF {#the-audience-manager-plug-in-for-iab-tcf}

 Now that you have at least a basic understanding of how the Opt-in service works, Audience Manager can layer onto it [!DNL IAB Transparency and Consent Framework (TCF)] support, which is done via a plug-in into the Opt-in object.

 The Audience Manager plug-in for IAB TCF extends the functionality of Opt-in, and enables AAM customers to evaluate, honor, and forward user privacy choices to downstream partners in accordance with IAB TCF.
 It provides a standard that data controllers (that’s you as an Adobe customer) and vendors (DMPs, DSPs, SSPs, Ad Servers, etc.) can use to understand consent across the consent landscape.

-## Enabling IAB TCF {#enabling-iab-tcf}
+## Enable IAB TCF {#enabling-iab-tcf}

 Enabling the Audience Manager Plug-in for IAB TCF is easy if you are using Adobe Experience Platform Launch, as it is a simple checkbox, as shown in the short video below: